keystonejs/keystone/.changeset/soft-stingrays-happen.md

 ---
-'@keystone-next/auth': patch
+'@keystone-next/auth': major
 ---

-Fixed bug when using `passwordResetLink` with a secretField other than 'password'.
+Fixed a bug when using `passwordResetLink` with a `secretField` other than `'password'`.
+If you used a `secretField` other than `'password'` then the generated fields in your schema will change.